mstksg/inCode/copy/entries/hamilton-1.md

-We see our $\theta$ coordinate increasing, then turning around and decreasing, swinging the other way past equilibrium, and then turning around and heading back!
+We see our $\theta$ coordinate increasing, then turning around and decreasing, swinging the other way past equilibrium, and then turning around and heading back![^phantom]

-Clearly our system is gaining some sort of phantom energy, since it rises up to 0.045 on the left, and then all the way up to -0.69 on the right.
-Rest assured that this is simply from the inaccuracies in Euler's Method, which we used to integrate!
+[^phantom]: Clearly our system is gaining some sort of phantom energy, since it rises up to 0.045 on the left, and then all the way up to -0.69 on the right.

-But, conceptually, this is a success!
+Rest assured that this is simply from the inaccuracies in Euler's Method.

 We *automatically generated equations of motion for a pendulum*.
 Sweet!

 Wrap-Up
 -------